 Director compensation is found in the notes to the financial statement.
 All directors are required to attend at least 75% of the board meetings annually.
-In any event, a director shall not miss more than two consecutive meetings unless excused for good cause by the board.
+In any event, a director shall not miss more than two consecutive meetings unless excused for reasonable cause by the board.
 Failure to meet attendance expectations may disqualify a director from continuing in office.
-In 2019, the Board of Directors held twelve regular meetings, fifteen committee meetings, and a one-day strategic planning session.
-Attendance for regular board meetings ranged from a high of 100% to a low of 75% with the average being 87%.
+In 2020, the Board of Directors held twelve regular meetings and seventeen committee meetings.
+Attendance for regular board meetings ranged from a high of 100% to a low of 75% with the average being 94%.